JoanStinson/UnityLoggerExtended/README.md

 </p>

 ## 🖥️ How It Works
+For starters, import the package located in the [Releases](https://github.com/JoanStinson/UnityLoggerExtended/releases) section into your project.

-There's a Console class, which basically serves as a wrapper of Unity's Debug class for logs.
+Now then, there's a Console class, which basically serves as a wrapper of Unity's Debug class for logs.
 Each log type (info, warning, error) has it's own custom color and you can decide to define a category for each one (which will appear in bold in front).

 Furthermore, this system lets you define custom categories on the fly, with no need to maintain any Enums or Scriptable Objects.
 Just pass in the category before the log message and whoala!